Skip to main content

 Does an IVA affect financial mis-selling compensation?

 In many cases, as part of your proposal to creditors, the Insolvency Practitioner will agree to pursue potential claims on your behalf.
-Any money that you are awarded is considered an asset of the IVA and it will help repay the creditors in the IVA.
+Any money that you are awarded is considered an asset of the IVA and will help repay the creditors included in the arrangement.

 What other restrictions does an IVA have?